Shanghai wrestles with food shortages under virus shutdown

-BEIJING — Residents of Shanghai are struggling to get meat, rice and other food supplies under anti-coronavirus controls that confine most of its 25 million people in their homes, fueling frustration as the government tries to contain a spreading outbreak.
+BEIJING (AP) — Residents of Shanghai are struggling to get meat, rice and other food supplies under anti-coronavirus controls that confine most of its 25 million people in their homes, fueling frustration as the government tries to contain a spreading outbreak.

 People in China’s business capital complain that online grocers often are sold out.
 Some received government food packages of meat and vegetables for a few days.
 But with no word on when they will be allowed out, anxiety is rising.